Svenregli/DataMining/README.md

 - Enter a topic (e.g., _“causal inference in medical AI”_)
 - The app queries the **Semantic Scholar API** to fetch relevant papers
-- Optionally fetch full reference lists for each paper
 - The results are displayed, and you can:
   - 🧠 Extract independent/dependent variables using GPT
   - 📝 Summarize the abstract
 ---
 ### 2️⃣ Embed with OpenAI (Tab 1)

 - When “Fetch and Embed” is selected: